 But for kids?
 Shouldn’t they be introduced to the feel of the book?
 That wonderful smell of the paper, the two dimensional shape of the words and pictures and the bracing sound as the paper rips when your toddler yanks the page too quickly…

-Let’s ask an expert
+Let’s ask an expert on ebooks for kids